Recovery of Distributed Iterative Solvers for Linear Systems Using Non-Volatile RAM: The Implementation in Detail

-To implement NVM-ESR in the NVRAM PRD sub-cluster architecture, it is necessary to ensure that data is persisted successfully to the NVRAM in the PRD node after each persistence iteration and before the successive persistence iteration attempts to access the window.
-Consequently, the target process must know when the exposure epoch is closed, and thus, an active target mechanism is more suitable for NVM-ESR.
+To implement \textit{in-NVRAM} ESR in the NVRAM PRD sub-cluster architecture, it is necessary to ensure that data is persisted successfully to the NVRAM in the PRD node after each persistence iteration and before the successive persistence iteration attempts to access the window.
+Since the target process must know when the exposure epoch is closed, an active target mechanism is more suitable for \textit{in-NVRAM} ESR.

 Since a persistence iteration usually requires a significant period of time, we can optimize by releasing the access epochs of the compute processes while the target process is still persisting the data in its exposure epoch.
 This allows compute processes to proceed to the next compute iteration.
-For this reason, we choose the PSCW mechanism to be applied in NVM-ESR.
+For this reason, we choose the PSCW mechanism to be applied in \textit{in-NVRAM} ESR.
 Within the access epoch, a process executes a \texttt{MPI\_Win\_Put\_pmem} to transmit data to the remote process, and \texttt{MPI\_Win\_Get\_pmem} to read the data when recovery is needed.
 Whenever a compute process completes its RMA operations with \texttt{MPI\_Win\_Complete}, it exits the access epoch and proceeds.
-Figure~\ref{pscw_nvm-esr} illustrates a PSCW epoch for the MPI OSC to an NVRAM PRD node in a persistence iteration.
+Fig.~\ref{pscw_in-NVRAM ESR} illustrates a PSCW epoch for the MPI OSC to an NVRAM PRD node in a persistence iteration.

 A similar implementation for the homogeneous NVRAM cluster architecture, which we also consider, uses a separate local window for each process.
 In this architecture, each process accesses its own local window and persists its data locally.